 - All devices that connect to FSU's network must be configured as required to ensure participation in the FSU Enterprise Endpoint Detection and Response program.

-- Asset Custodians shall not disable enterprise security controls without an obtaining an approved exception in accordance with the Request for Exception to IT Security Policy.
+- Asset Custodians shall not disable enterprise security controls without obtaining an approved exception in accordance with the Request for Exception to IT Security Policy.